micseydel/tinker-starter-vault/README.md

 	- `brew install sbt`
 - Open a terminal in `tinker-casting`
 - Run `sbt compile`
-- If it doesn't work
+- If it doesn't work, you probably need the right Java version
 	- Install [sdkman](https://sdkman.io/) (once)
+		- (If you already have a system in place for managing multiple Java versions, you can consider using that instead of installing SDK man)
 	- `sdk install java 17.0.0-tem` (once)
-	- `source "~/.sdkman/bin/sdkman-init.sh"`
+	- `source ~/.sdkman/bin/sdkman-init.sh`
 		- ==([[What happens with Java versions beyond 17|This may need to be run every time]])==

 # Viewing the source